sky-uk/feed/README.md

     docker run skycirrus/feed-ingress:v1.1.0 -h

-### SSL/TLS

-## SSL termination on ELB
+### SSL termination on ELB

 SSL termination could be done on ELBS, and we believe that this is the safest and best performing approach for production usage.
 Unfortunately, ELBs don't support SNI at this time, so this limits SSL usage to a single domain.
 One workaround is to use a wildcard certificate for the entire zone that `feed-dns` manages.
 Another is to place an SSL termination EC2 instance in front of the ELBs.

-## SSL termination on feed-ingress
+### SSL termination on feed-ingress

 SSL termination can be done on feed-ingress.
-This approach still requires a layer 4 load balancer, eg. ELB or IPVS with GORB, in front.
+This approach still requires a layer 4 load balancer, eg. ELB or IPVS, in front.

 For the moment you can setup a default wildcard ssl:
 ```